How long can a bed bug survive without food

 Bed bugs are pesky insects that can easily infest your home and cause a lot of distress.
 Understanding their lifespan can help you come up with effective strategies to deal with them.

-See also How long is 100 minutes
+See also How long till 6pm

 The typical lifespan of a bed bug varies depending on a few factors, such as temperature, availability of food, and favorable conditions.
 On average, bed bugs can live for several months to over a year under optimal circumstances.